qubit93/GACDCourseProject/README.md

 ##Internal working of run_analysis.R

 ###Merge step
-Once you have called analyze(path) in the manner shown above;
+Once you have called 'analyze(path)' in the manner shown above;

-The script will pick up the training files and the test files in the .txt format into data frames using the read.table method as shown in the code.
+The script will pick up the training files and the test files in the .txt format into data frames using the 'read.table' method as shown in the code.

 First, it merges the training and test files corresponding to features